microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 Once deployed only the Azure App Service named like, *infoasst-web-xxxxx*, will be accessible without the VPN established.
 You can share the URL of the website with users to start using the Information Assistant accelerator.

-## Additional Considerations for Secure Deployment
+## Additional considerations for "Secure Mode" deployment

 ### Network and subnet CIDR configuration